-Blog two of an eight-part series on the tenants of a powerful user or audience experience
+Blog two of an eight-part series on the tenets of a powerful user or audience experience

 For other posts in this series, visit:

-In the first post of this series, I shared insights about the first tenant of creating powerful experiences: useful.
-In this post, I want to discuss a tenant that is sometimes confused with the first: usable.
+In the first post of this series, I shared insights about the first tenet of creating powerful experiences: useful.
+In this post, I want to discuss a tenet that is sometimes confused with the first: usable.

 As I mentioned in the first post, there are many aspects that shape and build an experience.
 Building on the metaphor about public transportation, from the moment you thought about taking a train, bus, subway, or metro system, your experience with that transportation system started.